-Indonesia (Partner country)
+Indonesia (Association country)

 Indonesia and the IEA are also working closely together to strengthen Indonesia’s emergency policies and establish energy security policy mechanisms.
 In this regard, Indonesia concluded an Emergency Review Assessment (ERA) in 2014.

 Over a number of years, the Ministry of Energy and Mineral Resources’ Data and Information Centre (PUSDATIN) and the IEA have been working together on enhancing Indonesia’s energy data and statistics, which led to the publication of the IEA’s Data and Statistics Manual in Bahasa Indonesia.

 Other topics of Indonesia-IEA collaboration include: carbon capture and storage, energy efficiency, renewable energy and electricity generation.
 Indonesia and the IEA have organised a number of joint workshops on these topics and are also actively engaged in ongoing policy research and capacity-building projects.

 Indonesia and the IEA hold frequent high-level meetings to discuss global, regional and bilateral issues of mutual interest and concern.
 For instance, in October 2015 the IEA Executive Director and the Indonesian Minister of Energy and Mineral Resources held a bilateral meeting on the margins of the G20 meeting of Energy Ministers.